microsoft/devicescript-gateway/README.md

 This project contains a prototype development gateway implementation for the built-in DeviceScript cloud integration.

-The gateway can be run locally (no cloud dependencies) or deployed to Azure.
+The gateway can be run locally (no cloud dependencies), in GitHub CodeSpaces or deployed to Azure.

 -   [Read the documentation](https://microsoft.github.io/devicescript/developer/gateway)

 | :exclamation: This implementation is for prototyping only and not meant for production. |
 | --------------------------------------------------------------------------------------- |

-## Local development
+## Local development / GitHub Codespaces

+Running the gateway in GitHub codespaces will give you an addressable web server that will be reachable by devices which the codespace is active.
+It is an easy to get a development gateway available on the web without having to deal with network issues.
+The tools will automatically detect CodeSpaces and self configure.

 Make sure to follow the provisioning steps in the documentation before trying to run locally.